oVirt/ovirt-site/source/feature/separate-reports-host.html.md

 ### Current status

-Design.
+Implemented, should be available in 3.5.

 ### Detailed Description

 We assume that engine is already setup and running on machine A.

 If dwh is already installed and setup on machine B (can be same as A), and user wants to install reports on machine C, we need access to the engine's database and to dwh's database.
-We'll let the user choose between two options:

-*   provide root password of machine B, ssh there, get the credentials
-*   manually supply the credentials
+If on separate host, user will be prompted for them.

 If dwh is to be setup on machine B and user wants to install reports on the same machine B, we already have the credentials.